Understanding the Best Interest of the Child

 Courts consider the distance between the parents’ homes in deciding what the best custody arrangement is for the child.
 If the parents live close, the child may have more frequent custody or visitation with both parents.
 If the parents live farther away, the schedule may provide for less frequent exchanges, to limit the amount of time the child spends traveling between homes.

 The Court will consider "the responsibility for care and rearing of the child previously exercised by each party."
 At home, which parent usually gives the child a bath?
 Which parent usually brings the child to school?
 Who makes sure the child’s homework is done?
-These things are the responsibility exercised by each parent
+These things are the responsibility exercised by each parent.

-Last Review and Update: Oct 18, 2021
+Last Review and Update: Apr 03, 2023

 Was this information helpful?